Teenagers & Technology: The Secret to Parenting Digital Natives

 Technology becomes a type of lightning rod for parental anxiety.

 Phones and computers are tangible, physical objects, perfect for displacing and projecting fear and confusion onto.
-Stories of kids being preyed upon by deviant adults via social media, or teens being humiliated and victimised via messaging apps and viral photos, serve as perfect justification for the anxiety.
+Stories of kids being preyed upon by deviant adults via social media, or teens being humiliated and victimised via messaging apps and viral photos, serve as the perfect justification for the anxiety.

 Parenting is about balancing the fear associated with risks, with the need to let teenagers spread their wings.
 Fear is a natural and useful part of parenting.